How to stop LinkedIn emails: turn off every notification

 Go fix your email settings now.
 It takes 2 minutes and your inbox will thank you.

-Ready to improve your LinkedIn experience?
+Ready to reclaim your LinkedIn time?